Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

-\begin{continued}[Examples~\ref{ex:ind} and~\ref{ex:comon} continued] We compare Gini indices in the independent case with the perfect comonotonicity case, where~$X_1$ and $X_2$ have the same (uniform on $[0,2]$) marginal distributions.
-We verify (analytically for~$r_1+r_2<1$ and numerically using Wolfram for~$r_1+r_2\geq 1$) that~$\partial \psi_X(u)/\partial u_1 + \partial \psi_X(u)/\partial u_2$ is smaller in the comonotonic case, than in the independent case.
+\begin{continued}[Examples~\ref{ex:ind} and~\ref{ex:comon} continued] We compare Gini indices in the independent case with the perfect comonotonicity case, where~$X_1$ and $X_2$ have the same marginal distributions (uniform on $[0,2]$).
+We verify (analytically for~$r_1+r_2<1$ and numerically using Wolfram for~$r_1+r_2\geq 1$) that~$Q_1(u)+Q_2(u)$ is smaller in the comonotonic case, than in the independent case.
 Hence the Gini index (and the measure of inequality) is larger in the comonotonic case. \end{continued}

-\begin{example}[Countermonotone Resources] If we have $X_1+X_2=2$ a.s., then~$\nabla\psi_1(u)+\nabla\psi_2(u)=2$ for almost all~$u$, and we obtain~$\Lmap_1(r_1,r_2) +\Lmap_2(r_1,r_2)=2r_1r_2\geq r_2L_1(r_1) +r_1L_2(r_2)$, so that, in particular, the Gini index in the countermonotone case is the same as in the case of the identical allocation, i.e., equal to~$0$, and both are smaller than the Gini of the allocation with independent resources.
-This is consistent with the fact that these allocations~$X$ are considered egalitarian according to definition~\ref{def:egal}. \end{example}
+\begin{example}[Countermonotone Resources] If we have $X_1+X_2=2$ a.s., then~$Q_1(u)+Q_2(u)=2$ for almost all~$u$, and we obtain~$\Lmap_1(r_1,r_2) +\Lmap_2(r_1,r_2)=2r_1r_2\geq r_2L_1(r_1) +r_1L_2(r_2)$, so that, in particular, the Gini index in the countermonotone case is the same as in the case of the identical allocation, i.e., equal to~$0$, and both are smaller than the Gini of the allocation with independent resources.
+This is consistent with the fact that these allocations~$X$ are considered egalitarian according to definition~\ref{def:egal} in appendix~\ref{sec:egal}. \end{example}

 The Gini index of definition~\ref{def:Gini} is in~$[0,1]$ under assumption~\ref{+regdep}.
 It equals~$0$ for the identical allocation.
 It tends to~$1$, when the Lorenz map tends to~$0$ (extreme inequality).
 The Gini index of an allocation with independent components reduces to the average of classical scalar Ginis of both components.
-Like the classical scalar Gini index, it satisfies a set of desirable properties for an inequality index.
-First, it doesn't depend on labeling of individuals in the population, only on the allocation distribution.
-This property is referred to as anonymity.
-Second, the Gini index of definition~\ref{def:Gini} preserves the Lorenz inequality ordering, in the sense that higher inequality according to~$\succcurlyeq_{\Lmap}$ implies a larger value of the Gini index.
-In other words,~$X\preccurlyeq_{\Lmap}\widetilde X$ implies~$G(X)\leq G(\widetilde X)$.
-We refer to this property as monotonicity.
-Finally, it satisfies a multivariate extension of comonotonic independence proposed in \cite{GH:2012}, as a generalization of the scalar requirement in \cite{weymark:1981}.
-If individuals are ranked identically in endowments~$X$ and~$\widetilde X$, and~$\widetilde X$ is more unequal than~$X$, then, adding to both~$X$ and~$\widetilde X$ a third endowment~$Z$ cannot reverse the inequality ordering, if~$Z$ ranks individuals as~$X$ and~$\widetilde X$ do.
-Details and proofs are given in appendix~\ref{sec:Gini}.
+Like the classical scalar Gini index, it preserves the Lorenz inequality ordering, in the sense that higher inequality according to~$\preccurlyeq_{\Lmap}$ implies a larger value of the Gini index.
+In other words, $X\succcurlyeq_{\Lmap} X^\prime$ implies~$G(X)\leq G(X^\prime)$, so that the negative of the Gini is a compatible social evaluation functional.
+Hence it inherits the properties of anonymity, scale invariance and comonotonic independence.